-The ESMT MBA Class of 2021 is comprised of 51 students.
-Twenty-nine percent had studied engineering in their undergraduate years.
-Another 23% majored in business/management and 16% humanities/social sciences.
-Twelve percent had studied finance and 8% telecom/IT.
-The class averaged a GMAT score of 640.
+The ESMT MBA Class of 2022 is comprised of 40 students.
+Thirty-five percent had studied engineering in their undergraduate years.
+Another 23% majored in business/management/economics and 8% humanities/arts.
+Six percent had studied finance and 5% sciences.
+Their average GMAT score is 640.

 ESMT has seven rounds of admissions deadlines.
 For consideration for an early application scholarship, applicants must submit their materials within the first three rounds.
 Prospective students must have three years of postgraduate, professional work experience, as well as an undergraduate degree or equivalent qualification.
-The application requirements for ESMT include completing the school’s application forms and submitting essays, a CV, two letters of recommendation, and unofficial college and graduate transcripts.
+The application requirements for ESMT include completing the school’s application forms and submitting essays, a CV, at least one letter of recommendation, and unofficial college and graduate transcripts.
 Applicants must also report their GMAT/GRE and, when applicable, TOEFL/IELTS scores.
 TOEFL scores (95 minimum), PTE score (64 minimum), IELTS score (7 minimum) or other English proficiency tests are accepted.
 If English is your native language or you earned a university degree exclusively taught in English you do not need to take an English proficiency test.

 Interviews are required for admission, and ESMT holds interviews by invitation only.
 ESMT invites applicants to a personal interview, either at ESMT’s Berlin campus or via Skype.
 Applicants interview with an ESMT professor, director, or senior professional.
 The interview lasts about an hour, and assesses various aspects of the applicant’s interpersonal competency as well as career goals and aspirations.